Skip to main content

 times_reinforcedINTConfirmation count

-is_activeBOOLFalse if superseded/archived
+is_activeBOOLFalse if revised/archived

 # Add a belief